 Each year some of the country's top wine bloggers meet to explore wine regions and talk about their craft.
-I look forward to being one of the speakers at this year's conference in Santa Rosa, California, sharing an in-depth look at (and taste of) two Spanish wine regions.
+Despite the tragic fires that raged in Napa and Sonoma (among other areas of California), the 2017 Wine Bloggers Conference is moving forward in Santa Rosa, California.
+I look forward to being one of the speakers at this year's conference , sharing an in-depth look at (and taste of) two Spanish wine regions.

 The region of Cariñena produces lovely white wines and is especially notable for some exceptionally well-balanced reds, made from both Garnacha and Carignan, the grape variety named after the Cariñena region.
 Both as single varietals and in blends these grapes provide some very interesting topics and tastes for discussion in a blogger's seminar.